sid12153/financial-risk-disclosure-analysis/monitoring/README.md

 This creates an auditable record of how the system behaved over time.

-> Note: logs are intentionally CSV (simple, portable, recruiter-friendly).
+> Note: logs are intentionally CSV (simple, portable).
-> Future: ship to a structured sink (S3/CloudWatch/ELK).
+> Future: ship to a structured sink (S3/CloudWatch).

 ---